LF-digitala-kanaler/LFDS/content/visual-identity/colors.md

 ---
 template: ArticlePage
-background: bg-white
+previewImage: /img/color_v2.svg
+description: Colors
 title: Colors
-intro: >-
-  Our primary colors are blue, red and white.
+intro: Our primary colors are blue, red and white.
 This color combination is very recognisable for our customers.
 It's important that we use our colors consequently.
+background: bg-white
 ---
 ## Primary Colors